The Timestamp of Timed Automata: Abstract

 \section{Abstract}

-Given a non-deterministic timed automaton with silent transitions (eNTA), we compute its timestamp: the set of all time values on which any observable transition occurs, and also a deterministic timed automaton with the same timestamp.
-The timestamp is eventually periodic and is constructed via a finite periodic augmented region automaton.
-A consequence of this construction is the periodicity of the language of timed automata with respect to suffixes.
-Applications include the decidability of the 1-bounded language inclusion problem for eNTA, and a partial method, not bounded by time or number of steps, for the general language non-inclusion problem for eNTA.
+Let $\ntaeps$ be the class of non-deterministic timed automata with silent transitions.
+Given $A \in \ntaeps$, we effectively compute its timestamp: the set of all pairs (time value, action) of all observable timed traces of $A$.
+We show that the timestamp is eventually periodic and that one can compute a simple deterministic timed automaton with the same timestamp as that of $A$.
+As a consequence, we have a partial method, not bounded by time or number of steps, for the general language non-inclusion problem for $\ntaeps$.
+We also show that the language of $A$ is periodic with respect to suffixes.